 I’m a lawyer.
 I write terms of service for sites for a living.
 Despite this, I rarely read the terms of a site I visit unless there is some compelling reason.
 If I am not reading them, then one has to imagine that consumers almost never have a go at doing so.
 This assumption is so pervasive that judges not take it into consideration when ruling on the enforceability of website terms.

-The dominant method for quoting terms to visitors to a website is to create a link at the bottom of the site like you see on this site and millions of others.
-This is known as a browsewrap agreement.
+The dominant method of quoting terms to visitors to a website is to create a link at the bottom of the site like you see on this site and millions of others.
+This contract is known as a browsewrap agreement.
 It is also difficult to enforce in court for the very reason you asked the question leading you to this article – people don’t read them!

 As mentioned previously, I have browsewrap terms at the bottom of this site.
 Why is this if the terms are not enforceable?
-Well, this is not a membership site so there really is no way to force visitors to click a box agreeing to the terms.
+Well, this is not a membership site, so there is no way to force visitors to click a box agreeing to the terms.
 Even though a browsewrap is probably not enforceable, it still serves a prophylactic purpose.
 People expect to see them, particularly on a lawyer’s website.
 Of course, I also have a “hear a yodel” page as well, so you can see how seriously I take those links on the bottom of the site.

 What percentage of consumers read the terms of service on a website?
 Very few.
 Does this have legal ramifications?
 Yes.
 A commercial website needs to make sure it takes this into account by using site documents and processes that will bind the consumer.

 If you have a site and are concerned about your terms of service, feel free to contact me.

 Richard A. Chapo, Esq.

 More Posts on Terms and Conditions Topics: